MetaMask/metamask-docs/wallet/how-to/use-3rd-party-integrations/js-infura-api.md

 ---
 sidebar_position: 2
-description: Use Infura and custom nodes to make direct, read-only requests.
+description: Use Infura and custom nodes to make direct, read-only requests in your JavaScript dapp.
+tags:
+  - JavaScript SDK
 ---

 # Make read-only requests in JavaScript